mkhalil1998/EC-601-Twitter_Project/README.md

 ### Modules:

+The goal of the project is to provide the user the flexibility of analyzing tweets for a particular product through a general lense or a more detailed view, depending on the needs.
+The user can use the visualizations to get an idea of the sentiment distribution but can also dig deeper and look at the sentiment of particular tweets

 **1- twitter_api_module.py:**
 This modules has two primrary functions.
 It extracts the tweets related to the specified product and number of tweets.
 It also cleans/preprocesses the data to prepare it for sentiment analysis.